fitabigail/IrishMortgageConsulting/README.md

 ### Possible Future Features

-I would like to add extra features to the site such us:
+I would like to add extra features to the site such as:

  - to add in the future is integration with an email autoresponder service, such as Sendgrid;
- - two more morgage calculator, one for Mortgage Rate Change Calculator and one for Extra Mortgage Payments Calculator;
+ - two more mortgage calculators, one for Mortgage Rate Change Calculator and one for Extra Mortgage Payments Calculator;
- - a blog where to post the lastes new from industry;
+ - a blog where to post the latest news from the industry;
- - a Live Chat Service could be implemented to provide instant answers to user specific questions.
+ - a Live Chat Service could be implemented to provide instant answers to user-specific questions.
- - a register form help the user to create an account and upload required documentation;
+ - a register form helps the user to create an account and upload required documentation;

  </details>